Points On License: Driving Licence Points And DVLA Check Help

 | CU80 | Mobile phone while driving | 6 | 4 years from offence |

 Endorsements influence how insurers calculate your premium, how employers assess your suitability for driving roles, and whether car hire companies will rent to you.
-A DR10 in particular is treated by most insurers as a high-risk signal for the full 11 years it remains visible.
+A DR10 in particular is treated by most insurers as a high-risk signal for the full 11 years it remains visible, and from the panel quotes I have pulled, several specialist underwriters apply a flat 200 per cent loading for the first three of those years.

-How Long Do Points Stay On Your License UK?
+How Long Do Points Stay On Your Licence UK?

-Understanding the retention periods for endorsements is one of the most practically useful things a driver can know, because two different timelines apply simultaneously to every set of points.
+Understanding the retention periods is one of the most practically useful things a driver can know, because two different timelines apply simultaneously to every set of points.
+This is the single biggest knowledge gap I see in my client base.

-The counting period is how long points count toward the totting up disqualification threshold.
-For most offences, this is three years from the date of the offence (not the conviction date).
+The counting period is how long points count toward the totting up threshold.
+For most offences, three years from the date of the offence (not the conviction date).

-The visibility period is how long the endorsement remains on your DVLA record and is therefore visible to insurers, employers, and hire companies.
-For most offences, this is four years from the date of the offence.
+The visibility period is how long the endorsement remains on your DVLA record and visible to insurers, employers, and hire companies.
+For most offences, four years from the date of the offence.

-How Long Do Speeding Points Stay On Your License UK?
+How Long Do Speeding Points Stay On Your Licence UK?

 - Points count toward disqualification for 3 years from the date of the offence